SSWConsulting/SSW.VerticalSliceArchitecture.Documentation/index.md

 This is the best place to [learn](~/learn/overview.md) about Vertical Slice Architecture (VSA).

+- There is a [cookbook](~/learn/cookbook/history.md) that provides the theory
+- There are [recipes](~/learn/recipes/quick-reference.md) that provide practical examples
 - You can find [samples](~/samples.md) of real apps that use VSA.
 - You can find curated external [media](~/media.md)